 I should note here that Brecker is on his EWI throughout the track, though he does overdub some Tenor from halfway through.
-The EWI (Electronic Wind Instrument) is/was a MIDI instrument capable of triggering synth sounds and thus enabling the player to play a huge variety of synthesized sounds.
+The EWI (Electronic Wind Instrument) is/was a MIDI instrument capable of triggering synth modules and thus enabling the player to play a huge variety of sounds.

 The second ‘outside’ passage occurs at br.
 34 of the score (or 1:40 on YouTube):

 A beautiful moment, so let’s have a look at it: